Lifearafter/ML_Portfolio/README.md

 This document contains the notebook for the python based machine learning done using the `sklearn` library.

 You can see the [RMD Notebook](code/ML_Sklearn.ipynb) and the [descriptive document here](pdfs/ML_Sklearn.pdf).

+## Deep Learning Image Classification

+This document contains the notebook for the image classification done using tensorflow keras.

+You can see the [RMD Notebook](code/ImageClassification.ipynb) and the [descriptive document here](pdfs/ImageClassification.pdf).